lazaro92/cpp-cmake-dependency-management/README.md

 # cpp-cmake-dependency-management

-An example on how to manage dependencies with CMAKE and the SFML library.
+An example on how to manage dependencies with CMAKE using the SFML library.
+Also it's an example to shw how to build in **DEBUG** , **RELEASE** modes.

 ## Debug build instructions